prcaetano/gallightcone/README.md

 e.g. if you define shellwidth = 25 in the config file and choose X=1 then you are selecting the shell between 25-50 Mpc/h

 The code will output galaxy catalogs in each shell, which you will have to combine.

+If you have questions or comments please email yomori@stanford.edu